magento/merchdocs/src/system/catalog-sync.md

 1. In the **Force sync** section, click the **Force sync** button.

-   Magento syncs your catalog...more details about what actually happens
+   Magento syncs your catalog...more details about what actually happens.
+Note the button will be disabled for 15 minutes so you can't clog resources...more explanation needed.

 ## Synced catalog products